sensorial-systems/ligen/tools/editor/dependencies/gui-runtime/README.md

 We use [Trunk](https://trunkrs.dev/) to build for web target.
 1. Install the required target with `rustup target add wasm32-unknown-unknown`.
 2. Install Trunk with `cargo install --locked trunk`.
 3. Run `trunk serve` to build and serve on `http://127.0.0.1:8080`.
-Trunk will rebuild automatically if you edit the project.
+Trunk will rebuild automatically if you edit the library.
 4. Open `http://127.0.0.1:8080/index.html#dev` in a browser.
 See the warning below.

 > `assets/sw.js` script will try to cache our app, and loads the cached version when it cannot connect to server allowing your app to work offline (like PWA).